 An online course involves a lot of moving parts, especially when your online course involves a lot of moving parts, especially when you are just starting.

+- Who are your learners?
 Not just their roles in the company/school, but who are they as people?
 What pre-existing knowledge do they have?
 What are their abilities and access to/with technology?
 Why do they need this training/learning, and what might be motivating them to acquire it?

-The project goal is the aim or intended outcome of completing the learning/course: new skills, new professional qualification e.t.c
+- What are the project goals of your program?
+The project goal is the aim or intended outcome of completing the learning/course: new skills, new professional qualification, etc.

+- What are the learning goals of your program?
 These are concrete learning objectives that each learner should master by the end of the course.

-These can relate to timelines, budget, resources or any other external influence on the course.
+- What are the limitations you may encounter?
+These can relate to timelines, budget, resources, or any other external influence on the course.

-Will there be face-to-face or live virtual sessions?
+- How will the content be delivered? (on Claned, obviously 😅) Will there be face-to-face or live virtual sessions?
 Will there be a facilitator or expert guiding and supporting learners?
 Will learners interact with each other or mostly independently?

+- What formats will your materials take?
 Is video appropriate for the topic, or is it better suited to text?
 You don’t need all the answers for this, but having a sense of what to include will help you structure the program and materials.

+- How will you assess the learners?
 Summative or formative assessments?
 Formal or informal?
 Some combination?
 Deciding how you will assess learners and learning is a critical component to have set in place as it will affect what material you deliver, in what order, and where the emphasis is placed.
 It can help to outline and describe in more detail your learning goals and vice versa.